bugrabuga/bugrabuga/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I am Buğra, working as a Data Engineer at OMD Turkey, I have command of Python, SQL and R languages.
 I do projects in the field of data science and marketing science.
-I like sports analytics and I'm trying to collect data about formula 1.
+I like sports analytics and I'm trying to collect data about Formula 1.
 See you at Repositories!